jschuel/migKeyPoint/README.md

    conda activate test
    ```

 4. This environment contains all packages except `PyTorch` and `Ultralyics`.
-Follow the instructions [here](https://pytorch.org/) to install pytorch (if you have an Nvidia graphics card on your system you can install one of the CUDA builds for GPU capabilities, otherwise click "CPU" as the Compute platform.
-Install ultralytics with `pip install ultralytics`\
+Follow the instructions [here](https://pytorch.org/) to install pytorch (if you have an Nvidia graphics card on your system you can install one of the CUDA builds for GPU capabilities, otherwise click "CPU" as the Compute platform).
+Install ultralytics with `pip install ultralytics`
 5. Download the zip file [here](https://drive.google.com/file/d/1khof-pr0RCnWILtT5D3njaNrtxZDrW-q/view?usp=sharing).
 This file contains all of the data you will need to run the tutorials. **Important: Do not unzip the file!
-I have an unzip script that will take care of moving the files properly**.\
+I have an unzip script that will take care of moving the files properly**.
 6. Move `zipped_files.zip` that you just downloaded to the `migKeyPoint/` directory you cloned.
 If you aren't familiar with using the command line, on a UNIX-based terminal (i.e. a Mac or linux machine) you can type

    ```bash